eq-lab/slender/README.md

 ### Futurenet

-To deploy and run demo script in the Futurenet network you should run soroban-rpc with command
+To deploy and run demo script in the Futurenet network you should run soroban-rpc with command and wait for synchronization

 ```shell
 docker run --rm -it \